Forecast issued by the Met Office at 10:30am, Sunday 22nd April

-The river flood risk is VERY LOW for the next five days despite isolated thunderstorms during Sunday afternoon.
+The river flood risk is VERY LOW for the next five days.

 The coastal/tidal flood risk is VERY LOW for the next five days.

-The surface water flood risk remains VERY LOW for the next five days.
+The surface water flood risk is VERY LOW for the next five days.

 The groundwater flood risk is VERY LOW for the next five days.